mpevnev/parsed/README.md

 2. `/` is also applied to two parsers.
 It runs both of them and discards first one's parsed string, resulting in only second parser's parsed string being passed down the parser chain.
 3. `%` is the most importnant one.
-It applied to a parser on the left side and a function that takes chain's built-up value and this parser's parsed string.
+It is applied to a parser on the left side and a function that takes chain's built-up value and this parser's parsed string.
 The function should return new build-up value, which will replace that of the whole parser chain.

 For examples, see 'examples' folder and unittests in the source files.